GrokkingGrok/robotorq-reserve-system/research/SIMULATION_FRAMEWORK.md

 **Result**: 10-year economic simulation in 3.65 days (1000x speedup), parallelizable across 100+ parameter combinations.

+**Project Asimov** is the GPL companion simulation configuration of the RoboTorq Reserve System.
+This doument shows how the two will eventually work together.

 ---

 ## Core Concept: Reality at Fast-Forward